This Privacy Statement describes how PIAC handles personal information.

-- PIAC will collect personal information directly from the person unless it is expressly authorised to collect it from another source.
+PIAC will generally collect personal information directly from the person.
+In some circumstances PIAC may collect personal information from another source.

 Common third parties we might need to disclose your personal information to include:

-- other community legal service providers (for file audit purposes)
+- other community legal service providers (eg for file audit purposes);

-We may also need to disclose your personal information to our contracted service providers which include:
+We may also need to disclose your personal information to contracted service providers including:

 - external business advisers (such as recruitment advisors, auditors and lawyers).

-If you have a query about how PIAC handles privacy matters, contact PIAC and ask to speak to the one of PIAC’s Principal Solicitors.
+If you have a query about how PIAC handles privacy matters, please contact PIAC on the details below and ask to speak to the one of PIAC’s Principal Solicitors.